Greece exits deflation after 33 months, uptick seen sustainable

 Deflation in Greece, which signed up to its first international bailout in 2010, hit its highest level in November 2013, when consumer prices registered a 2.9 percent year-on-year decline.

-Foods, non-alcoholic beverages, healthcare, transportation, hotel and restaurant prices drove the EU-harmonised inflation index higher in December, the data showed.
+Foods, non-alcoholic beverages, healthcare, transportation, hotel and restaurant prices drove the EU-harmonized inflation index higher in December, the data showed.

 Economists polled by Reuters had forecast an annual rate of 0.2 percent for December.